What Is Express Warranty?

 - By use of any sample or model

-It is a breach of warranty if any express warranty provided is false.
+It is a breach of manufacturer express warranty if any warranty expressed is false.
 Warranty laws contain provisions to provide written warranties for consumer products costing more than a certain amount before the sale.
-The seller has to put the written warranties along with the product or at least display any sign that warranties can be checked upon request.
-Most of the companies while selling their products and services provides a written list of warranties.
+The seller has to put the written warranties along with the product or display any sign that warranties can be checked upon request.
+While selling their products and services, most companies provide a written list of warranties.

-In case of any advertisement for a product, it should also tell the consumer the way how to obtain a copy of the warranty before he buys the product.
+In case of any advertisement for a product, it should also tell the consumer how to obtain a copy of the warranty before buying the product.
 This includes all advertisements made via email or telephone.

 #1 – Express Warranties

 - The seller expressly makes these of the product.

 - In most cases, these are provided in writing by the seller.

 - The law creates these upon the sale of any goods or services.